coredns/deployment/kubernetes/migration/README.md

 ## Proposed functions:

 `Deprecated(fromCoreDNSVersion, toCoreDNSVersion, corefile string) []string`: returns a list of deprecated plugins or directives present in the Corefile.
+Each string returned is a warning, e.g. "plugin 'foo' is deprecated."
+An empty list returned means there are no deprecated plugins/options present in the Corefile.

 `Removed(fromCoreDNSVersion, toCoreDNSVersion, corefile string) []string`: returns a list of removed plugins or directives present in the Corefile.
+Each string returned is a warning, e.g. "plugin 'foo' is no longer supported."
+An empty list returned means there are no removed plugins/options present in the Corefile.

 `Migrate(fromCoreDNSVersion, toCoreDNSVersion, corefile string, deprecations boolean) (string, error)`: returns an automatically migrated version of the Corefile, or an error if it cannot.
 It should:
   * replace/convert any plugins/directives that have replacements (e.g. _proxy_ -> _forward_)